oat-sa/taohub-articles/forge/Documentation for core components/plugin.md

         }
     }

 The API will contains all the core properties and methods of your plugin.
-In the example we will have for exemple a method to create the template in the state we want, with the correct message and the correct options.
+In the example we will have for example a method to create the template in the state we want, with the correct message and the correct options.
 Another will display this message by putting the content into the right container and bind the click on the button to call the method that we configure on initialization.
 And surely a last one to close the message and clear the instance.

     var myState= {
         state : null,